Turbo Takeaways

 One of the best ways to ensure financial freedom in retirement is to start saving early.
 If you have debts that are making it difficult to save, pay them down to make room in your budget.

 How much do you need to retire?
-That amount of money you’ll need depends on your lifestyle goals and projected retirement expenses, your personal investment risk tolerance and optimal investment mix, your other fixed-income sources (like pension and Social Security benefits) in retirement, and whether you plan to work part-time at some point during your retirement years.
-Use one of the benchmarks we’ve discussed in this guide, try to get as close as you can to your savings goals, and assess your progress frequently.
+That amount of money you’ll need depends on your lifestyle goals and projected retirement expenses.
+It also factors in your personal investment risk tolerance and optimal investment mix, and other fixed-income sources (like pension and Social Security benefits) in retirement.
+Additionally, consider whether you plan to work part-time at some point during your retirement years.

 Use a tax-advantaged retirement savings account such as a Traditional IRA, Roth IRA, or tax-deferred annuity to make the most of the money you save.